danielmeneses/graphql-authorization/readme.md

 */
 ```

-The `$dropIf` function allows you to make a previous validation over a node, i.e., let's say, for or example that the incoming value for field `author.id` is different than an expected value, in this case, the access will be dropped.
+The `$dropIf` function performs a previous validation over a node, i.e., let's say that, the incoming value for field `author.id` is different than the expected value, in this case, the user `customer` will not have permission.

-For the given example the `$dropIf` validation only applies to role `customer` and the verification `$neq: {"$out.author.$in.id": "userClaims.uid"}`. `$neq` is an operation and it means `not equal`, so if the field value with the relative path (relative to `books`, where the rule is set) `$out.author.$in.id` doesn't match `userClaims.uid`, the authorization will be dropped.
-As you might already guest `userClaims.uid` is a path to the value of the prop `uid`, in the example the value is `1234`.
-This way you can interact with your rules from outside since `userParams` can have different values on each `Authorization.validate` call.
+For the given example the `$dropIf` function validation is only applicable to the role `customer` and it's to evaluate the expression `$neq: {"$out.author.$in.id": "userClaims.uid"}`. `$neq` is an operation and it stands for `not equal`, so if the field value with the relative path (relative to `books`, where the rule is set) `$out.author.$in.id` doesn't match `userClaims.uid`, the authorization will be dropped.
+As you might already guess `userClaims.uid` is the path to the value of the prop `uid`.
+In the example the value is `1234`.

 ### User custom function

-You can define your own function to perform validations per node.
-Use `Authorization.setCustomValidation` to achieve that.
+You can define your own function to perform validations, use `Authorization.setCustomValidation` function to achieve that.
+Keep in mind that this function will be invoked per each node in the rules tree, so for performance reasons make sure you're targeting only the path(s) you want to target.

 ```js
 ...